chrisw53/twitter-bot/README.md

 2. NPM
 3. Node JS

-# How to install locally:
+# How to deploy locally:
 1. Download the source code and run `npm install` to grab the dependencies
 2. Register a twitter account with a mobile number and proceed to apps.twitter.com
 3. Create a new app, generate a pair of access token and secret.